-The roots of NHC Foods Limited go back to 1960 with the establishment of N. Himatlal & Co.
-The Company was founded by Himatlal Shah with the aim of promoting export of Indian spices and foodstuff to the world.
+The roots of NHC Foods Limited go back to 1960 with the aim of promoting export of Indian spices and foodstuff to the world.
 Today it is 3rd generation in working.
 NHC Foods Limited is a Government Recognized Two Star Export House engaged in the Business of Exports of Whole & Ground Spices, Lentils, Pulses, Grains, Oil Seeds and various other Agri-products and Assorted Food Products.
+Our company's constant goals has always been to increase efficiency and productivity without sacrificing quality.
+Continuous improvement is undeniably the most important driver that has been introduced to achieve this goal, particularly because it aims for maximum efficiency while also ensuring process practicability and flexibility